robertschaap/bulletinboard_v1_fe_vue/README.md

 - Be anything more than a simple bulletin board

 ### Installation Notes
 If you are looking to install this locally, please feel free to clone or download the repository.

-Modules are all included in the package.json but please note that you will need to have MongoDB installed locally as well.
-The populate file in the models folder is called from `app.js` to fill the database with dummy entries, please check the port setup though and be sure to uncomment lines 17 and 18 in `app.js`.
+To run:
+- From project root
+- Run `npm start`